angelolacivita/PassITForward/README.md

 * Public Github repo with collaborators
 * Trello Board
 * Use Agile Methodology with daily standups, basic and stretch goals
+* Live on AWS with AWS Database
+* Spring Framework